 (3) ordering the subject of the application to move out of the applicant's residence;

 (4) Other measures for the protection of the applicants' personal safety.

 Article 30: The validity period for personal safety protection orders does not exceed six months, and they take effect on the date they are made.
-Prior to the expiration of a personal safety protection order, people's courts may withdraw, modify or extend it on the basis of an applicants applications.
+Prior to the expiration of a personal safety protection order, people's courts may withdraw, modify or extend it on the basis of an applicant's application.

 Article 32: After people's courts issue personal safety protection orders, they shall be served on the applicant and subject of the application, the public security organs, as well as residents ' and villagers ' committees and other relevant organizations.
 Personal safety protection order are enforced by the people's courts; public security organs as well as residents' and villagers' committees shall assist in enforcement.

-Article 33: Where perpetrators commit domestic violence, conduct that constitutes a violation of public security management shall be given public security punishments according to the law.
-Where a crime is constituted, criminal responsibility shall be pursued in accordance with law.
+Article 33: Where perpetrators commit domestic violence with conduct that constitutes a violation of public security management, public security punishments are to be given according to the law; where a crime is constituted, criminal responsibility is to be pursued in accordance with law.

 Article 34: Where the subject of an application's violation of a personal safety protection order constitutes a crime, pursue criminal responsibility in accordance with law; where it does not constitute a crime, the people's courts shall give reprimands and may, on the basis of the severity, give a fine of up to 1000 yuan and detention of up to 15 days.

 Article 35: Where schools, kindergartens, medical establishments, residents' committees, villagers' committees, social work service organizations, relief management organizations, welfare organizations or their employees do not follow article 14 of this law in making a report to the public security organs, causing serious consequences, the directly responsible management personnel and other directly responsible personnel are sanctioned by the competent administrative department at the level above or by that unit.